 - 1/4 cup of oil or bacon fat (for best flavor)

-- a can of creamed corn if desired
+- a can of creamed or fresh corn if desired

 Even before the invention of crock pots, my mom made a pot of beans nearly every day.
 They simmered on the stove and smelled wonderful.

-After the beans were washed, maybe two to four cupfuls of the spotted dried beans, she put them in the pot to "soak".
+After the beans were washed, maybe two to four cupfuls of the spotted dried beans, she put them in the pot to soak.
 This soaking was sometimes done overnight, but mom had a trick up her sleeve.
 Bring the beans and enough water to cover the beans to a boil, then turn the heat off and let the beans soak for a couple of hours.
+Rinse and drain the beans Cook with fresh water.
 This method worked just fine.

-Add garlic too, fresh smushed cloves to taste.
-We liked a lot of garlic.
-Some people would add sugar to their beans.
+Add garlic too, fresh pressed.
+We like a lot of garlic.
+Some people add sugar to their beans.
 This was supposed to reduce the gas causing ingredient, but I think they just liked the sugar.
 My mom did not use sugar in her pots.
 Simmer the beans all day or at least for four hours.
 Check and stir as needed.
 More water may be needed if the beans start soaking up all of the water.
 These steps are no longer needed so much if you use a crock pot.
-You can just set it and forget it.
+You set it and forget it.